About Nicole Rizzo

 B.A.
 English, Boston University (Spring 2018) summa cum laude with honors in English; Arvind and Chandan Nandlal Kilachand Honors College Scholar

-While at IU, she earned an M.A. in English and a Ph.D.
+While at IU, she earned a Ph.D. and M.A. in English and a Ph.D.
 Minor in Gender Studies.
 She earned her B.A. in English with a minor in Women’s, Gender, and Sexuality Studies from Boston University and is an alumna of the Kilachand Honors College.
 Nicole is especially interested in the intersection of social activism and art as well as in how interdisciplinary collaboration can be generative for feminist discourse and action around social justice issues.

 Spring 2023-Spring 2025